 Can the employee claim medical expenditure related to previous years?

-The employer can reimburse to the employees only the medical expenditure which is incurred by the employee in the said financial year and not of any other previous years.
+The employer can reimburse the employees only the medical expenditure, incurred by the employee in the said financial year and not of any other previous years. .

 Can the mediclaim expenditure paid by the employee be considered for medical reimbursement?

 Please note that the mediclaim premium paid is not considered as medical expenditure.
-Therefore, it cannot be considered for taking income tax exemption as medical reimbursement.
-Mediclaim premium paid can be taken as a income tax deduction u/s 80D separately.
+Therefore, it cannot be considered for income tax exemption under medical reimbursement.
+Mediclaim premium paid can be taken as a income tax deduction Section 80D separately.

 Exemption without any limit for expenditure incurred in certain circumstances?

-There is no upper limit in case of reimbursements for medical expenditure incurred/ treatment is availed at hospitals, clinics etc. maintained by the employer, or Government or local authorities, or hospitals approved under Central government health schemes.
+There is no upper limit in case of reimbursements for medical expenditure incurred/ treatment availed at hospitals, clinics etc. maintained by the employer, or Government or local authorities, or hospitals approved under Central government health schemes.

 Finish your E-filing for FREE with ClearTax